pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 ### <a id="workload-local-source"></a> Create a workload from local source code

 Use the `--local-path` and `--source-image` flags to create a workload from an existing local project.
-This allows the [supplychain](../../scc/about.hbs.md) to generate an image ([carvel-imgpkg](https://carvel.dev/imgpkg/)) and push it to the given registry to be used in the workload.
+This allows the [Supply Chain](../../scc/about.hbs.md) to generate a [Carvel imgpkg](https://carvel.dev/imgpkg/) image and push it to the given registry to be used in the workload.

 To create a named workload and specify where the local source code is, run: